 If your Quality Score is good enough, you could outrank competitors who are bidding much more aggressively but that lack a solid Quality Score.

 Use Different Landing Pages

-Now, if we assume that you create really good and highly-relevant ads and have managed to get them labelled as “above average” by Google, you could probably still improve on your ad’s relevancy.
+Now, if we assume that you create really good and highly-relevant ads and have managed to get them labeled as “above-average” by Google, you could probably still improve on your ad’s relevancy.

-Landing page experience is also taken into consideration by Google as a factor to calculate the Quality Score for your keywords.
+Landing page experience is also taken into consideration by Google as a factor in calculating the Quality Score for your keywords.

-Let’s say you have a great and relevant ad and it’s labelled as an above average ad, but the landing page experience is below average.
+Let’s say you have a great and relevant ad, and it’s labeled as an above-average ad, but the landing page experience is below average.

 Here the best thing to do is to test out different landing pages to find the one that is more relevant to both your keywords and your ads.
-Try to find a page that includes some of the keywords on your ad group, or that includes some of the features you’ve highlighted on the ad.
+Try to find a page that includes some of the keywords on your ad group or some of the features you’ve highlighted in the ad.

 By changing your ads to lead to a better landing page, you will be able to increase relevancy and therefore improve the Quality Score for the keywords in the ad group, thus lowering average CPC.

 Create Tightly Related Ad Groups